appacademy/prep-work/pre-course/assessment00.md

 students' benefit; it is designed to let incoming students know whether they are prepared for the class.
-In a sense, it cannot be cheated; underprepared students who don't get help early hurt their chances of completing the course successfuly.
+In a sense, it cannot be cheated; underprepared students who don't get help early hurt their chances of completing the course successfully.

 The assessment mimics the practice problems: it consists of four problems and their accompanying test specs.
 Your job is to get the